Superuser666-Sigil/SigilDERG-Finetuner/README.md

 rustup component add clippy rustfmt
 ```

-3. Follow steps 1-4 from Option 1 above.
+3. Follow steps 1-4 from Option 1 above (use the CUDA variant that matches your GPU/driver).

 ## Configuration